 Rather expensive for offerings

 The mid-range phone market the X21 is in one often under looked.
-Pricing wise, the X21 commands a rather premium price, which is quite a letdown.
+Pricing wise, the X21 commands a rather premium price for what you get.
+It can be quite a letdown.
 It sits is the upper middle tier price range at about $799 SGD without a telco contract.
 This is rather pricey for the mid-range phone segment.
-Also, the Vivo X21 UD variant, with no differences in technical specifications cost about $200 more.
+Also, the Vivo X21 UD variant, with no differences in technical specifications, but meant for different markets strangely cost about $100-200 SGD more.